-Every time a customer picks up a pen with your company’s logo on it or pulls on a logo T-shirt, they will be reminded of your business.
+Every time a customer picks up a pen with your Logo – or pulls on a Company T-shirt, they will be reminded of your business.

 Types of Promotional Products

 - T-shirts.
 More than half of consumers in the US, 58 percent, own at least one promotional T-shirt.
 T-shirts appeal to people young and old and men and women.
 Even better, T-shirts are an effective form of promotion.
 The Impressions Study found the vast majority of people who received a T-shirt were able to remember the brand that gave them the shirt.